Spend Analysis 101:

 What is Spend Analysis?

-Spend analysis is one of the key tools that procurement organizations use to proactively identify savings opportunities, manage risks and optimize the organization’s buying power.
+Spend analytics is one of the key tools that procurement organizations use to proactively identify savings opportunities, manage risks and optimize the organization’s buying power.
 It is often regarded as the fundamental foundation of sourcing.
 It is a tool that sourcing executives can utilize to engineer superior performance.
 Data from spend analysis can improve visibility into corporate spend, as well as drive performance improvement, contract compliance, and most importantly, cost savings.

 Analysing procurement spend provides data that can be used as a baseline to measure improvements, and to also provide reliable data for deciding strategies to realize short and long term savings.
 As procurement moves to a more strategic function in the company, spend analysis is its fundamental strategic technique which establishes a parallel process that guides senior leaders and budget holders in maximizing value for the organization’s dollar.